top of page

 • yellowish discoloration7

-How to Deal with Pitta Dosha Diseases
+How to Deal with the 40 Pitta Dosha Diseases

-If you are in the early stages of imbalance, then changes to diet and lifestyle can make a huge difference, and easily prevent you from experiencing the full-blown disease.
-Read on to get some suggestions.
-If you are in a later stage of disease, these recommendations will still help to balance pitta, but you may need to seek help from an Ayurvedic practitioner or doctor to deal with the disease.
+If you are in a later stage of disease, these recommendations will still help to balance pitta, but you may need to seek help from an Ayurvedic practitioner or doctor to deal with the 40 Pitta dosha diseases.

 Eat more foods that are predominantly sweet*, bitter, and astringent.

-This doesn't mean that you need to exclusively eat foods with these tastes.
 You need all six tastes (sweet, sour, salty, pungent, bitter, and astringent) in your diet in order to digest your food properly and obtain the nutrients that you need.
-Just eat more of the foods that are sweet, bitter, and astringent, and less of the foods that are sour, salty, and pungent.

 Sweet

-Sweet in Ayurveda does not mean only white sugar (white sugar is actually pitta aggravating), but, rather, foods that are building.
 Grains, milk, oils, meats (some are better than others for pitta), sweet veggies, raw forms of sugars, and sweet fruits are some examples of the sweet taste, according to Ayurveda.

 Bitter

 Examples of bitter foods include turmeric, dandelion greens, kale, bitter gourd, bitter melon, green tea, and many herbs fit into this category.
-Coffee and tea would also fit into this category of bitter, but the acidity of these two can be aggravating to pitta.

 Astringent

 Astringent, as it has been described to me, is less of a taste and more of a feeling of dryness in the mouth.
-Think about the feeling of dryness associated with eating pomegranate, legumes, turmeric, lotus seeds, okra, and most raw vegetables.

 Avoid foods that are predominantly sour, salty, and pungent